rspamd/rspamd.com/doc/quickstart.md

 ## Caching setup

-Both Rspamd and Rmilter use [Redis](https://redis.io) for caching.
+Both Rspamd use [Redis](https://redis.io) for caching.

-Rmilter uses Redis for the following optional features:
+Rspamd uses  [Redis](https://redis.io) as storage and caching system:

+- a backend for tokens storage and cache of learned messages by [statistical module](configuration/statistic.html) (BAYES classifier)
+- a fuzzy storage backend (optional)
+- a key-value cache storage by [many Rspamd modules](configuration/redis.html#introduction)
 - greylisting (delaying of suspicious emails)
 - rate limiting
 - whitelisting of reply messages (storing reply message IDs to avoid certain checks for replies to our own sent messages)

-Rspamd uses Redis as:

-- a backend for tokens storage and cache of learned messages by [statistical module](configuration/statistic.html) (BAYES classifier)
-- a fuzzy storage backend (optional)
-- a key-value storage by [many Rspamd modules](configuration/redis.html#introduction)

 Installation of Redis is quite straightforward: install it using packages, start it with the default settings (it should listen on local interface using port 6379) and you are done.
 You might also want to limit memory used by Redis at some sane value: